How many UK universities are there?

 “I think we’re towards seeing a college go through monetary collapse than at any factor in living reminiscence,” says Nick Hillman, director of Hepi and a former government adviser.

 Hillman says universities lost a protection net when the government closed the Higher Education Funding Council for England in April closing and changed it with the Office for Students (OfS).
-The OfS, which takes on its complete prison powers this summer season, has already indicated that it’ll no longer aid institutions in monetary problems in the equal manner the antique investment council did.
+The OfS, which takes on its complete prison powers this summer season, has already indicated that it’ll no longer aid institutions in monetary problems in the equal manner the Antique Investment Council did.

 Is it nonetheless worth going to university?